Flag of Belgium: Design and specifications

 The official guide to protocol in Belgium states that the national flag measures 2.6 m tall for each 3 m wide, giving it a ratio of 13:15.
 Each of the stripes is one-third of the width of the flag.
 The yellow is in fact yellow and not the darker gold of the flag of Germany, which is a black-red-gold tricolour, striped horizontally.

+Colours

+The colours of the Belgian flag are:

 Variants

 National flag and civil ensign

 The national flag has the unusual proportions of 13:15.

 The 2:3 flag is the civil ensign, the correct flag for use by civilians at sea.

+Government Ensign of Belgium

+The Belgian government ensign is used by state-owned vessels and government agencies operating at sea, including customs, police, and coast guard vessels, as well as official transport ships for Belgian authorities and maritime service vessels like those for pilotage, hydrography, and lighthouse maintenance.
+It distinguishes these ships from civilian vessels (which use the national flag) and navy.

+The Belgian government ensign consists of a vertical tricolour of black, yellow, and red defaced by a lion rampant ensigned by a crown, both sable (black), the lion armed and langued gules (red).

 Naval ensign and jack

 The naval ensign of Belgium has the three national colours in a saltire, on a white field, with a black crown above crossed cannons at the top and a black anchor at the bottom.
 It was created in 1950, shortly after the Belgian Navy was re-established, having been a section of the British Royal Navy during World War II, and it is reminiscent of the White Ensign of the Royal Navy.

 There is also an official Belgian naval jack, which is the same as the national flag, except in a 1:1 ratio, making it square.